Lednerb/bilberry-hugo-theme/README.md

 ## Translations

-Bilberry theme has built-in support for multi-language sites, and currently supports translations for more than 20 languages.
+Bilberry theme has built-in support for multi-language sites and currently supports translations for more than 20 languages.

 Feel free to submit a request for a new language translation or improve existing ones!